-Transitional housing and supportive housing are permitted by right in the R-1, R-1.5, and with a CUP in the C-R Commercial Residential District.
+Transitional housing and supportive housing are permitted by right in the R-1, R-1.5, R-2, R-3 and the C-R Commercial Residential District.
 To ensure compliance with Government Code Section 65583(a)(5), as described in Program 5.1.1, the City adopted amendments to its Zoning Code in October 2023 to permit both transitional and supportive housing and allow them as a single-family use, treated no differently than residential dwellings of the same type in the same zone.
 (Government Code.
 Section 65583(a)(5)).